Test GitHub Repository Backups with Kestra Playground

 How It Works

-1. search_kestra_repos fetches all repositories in the kestra-io organization and stores the JSON results in internal storage.
+1. search_kestra_repos fetches all repositories in the kestra-io organization.

-2. for_each_repo loops over each clone_url extracted via jq from the stored JSON.
+2. for_each_repo loops over each clone_url extracted from the results.

 3. working_dir isolates each iteration, keeping cloned data and archives scoped to a temporary folder.